Document

 §04Integration spec

-Each row below reflects MVP status, not aspirational endpoint.
+The profile is built to ingest any health signal; the current set is below.
+Each row reflects MVP status, not aspirational endpoint.
 Live = production-ready integration today.
 Planned = on the 2026 roadmap.
 Partner = requires explicit partnership we have not yet signed.

 LabsManual upload (PDF / CSV)structured CSVMVP